SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

         "StoreSupplementaryCalculations" : ["APosterioriCovariance","OMA"],
         }

 The file can also contain other Python commands.
 This method also allows, as the previous one, to keep options or parameters for other algorithms than the currently used one.

+In the textual interface TUI, the file name has only to be given as argument of the "*Script*" keyword.